Sheep Peak

 Hedgehog cactus

-After climbing a minor ridge, we make for the rock outcroppings above.
+After climbing a minor ridge, we made for the rock outcrop above

-Some uncertainty as to the best way to take, but it turns out well.
+There was some uncertainty as to the best way to take, but it turned out well

 Negotiating the rocky ridge